Is Your Cloud Data Secure?

 Understanding the Cloud

 At its core, “the cloud” refers to a collection of servers connected via the internet, storing data and running applications.
 Unlike traditional localized storage, data in the cloud isn’t tied to a particular machine or location.
-Several tech behemoths, including Amazon, Google, and Microsoft, run these cloud servers.
+Several tech behemoths run these cloud servers, including Amazon, Google, and Microsoft.

 Some noteworthy cloud storage services include: